-A member of AiR’s member site recently expressed concern about how halfway houses / sober housing deal with overdose or relapse.
+A member of Allies in Recovery’s member site recently expressed concern about how halfway houses / sober housing deal with overdose or relapse.

 ….
 If an addict is in a halfway residence, and they use, they are forced to leave.
 I don’t understand — they are put out the door onto the street, so that would put them right back full-time from where they came.
 No help, no nothing … Isn’t that true?
 What do you think about this?